Israel bombs Iran embassy in Syria, Iranian commanders among dead | Law-Order

 Reuters reporters at the site in the Mezzeh district of Damascus saw emergency workers clambering atop rubble of a destroyed building inside the diplomatic compound, adjacent to the main embassy building.
 Emergency vehicles were parked outside.
 An Iranian flag hung from a pole by the debris.
 The Syrian foreign minister and interior minister were both spotted at the scene.
 "We strongly condemn this atrocious terrorist attack that targeted the Iranian consulate building in Damascus and killed a number of innocents," Syria's Foreign Minister Faisal Mekdad said.

-Iran's ambassador to Syria, Hossein Akbari, who was not injured, told Iranian state TV that five to seven people, including some diplomats, were killed and that Tehran's response would be "harsh".
-Iran's Revolutionary Guards Corps said in a statement that seven military advisers died in the strike including Mohammad Reza Zahedi, a senior commander in Iran's elite Quds Force, an overseas arm of the corps.
+Iran's ambassador to Syria Hossein Akbari, who was unharmed, told Iranian state TV that five to seven people, including diplomats, were killed and Tehran's response would be "harsh".
+Iran's Revolutionary Guards said in a statement that seven military advisers died in the strike including Mohammad Reza Zahedi, a senior commander in the IRGC's Quds Force, which is an elite foreign espionage and paramilitary arm.

+Iranian state media said that Tehran believed Zahedi was the target of the attack.
+His deputy and another senior commander were also killed along with four others.
+The New York Times cited four unnamed Israeli officials as acknowledging Israel had carried out the attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)